bukola-olasehinde/SQL-queries/README.md

 -----------------------------------------------------------------------------------------------------------------------------
 <b>Summary:</b>
 <p>
- As a security professional, I have successfully retrieved after-hours failed login attempts, retrieved login attempts on specific dates and those outside Mexico, in addition to retrieving employees data in various departments.<br>This examination of organization’s data using SQL filters has allowed me to retrieve records from different datasets and investigate potential security issues.
+As a security professional, I have effectively retrieved after-hours failed login attempts, login attempts on specific dates, and those from outside Mexico, as well as employee data from various departments.
+By examining the organization’s data with SQL filters, I have successfully extracted records from different datasets and investigated potential security issues.
 </p>